Internal

 This function initializes the structure of the Jacobian matrix for an AC power flow problem.
 The Jacobian matrix is used in power flow analysis to represent the partial derivatives of bus active and reactive power injections with respect to bus voltage magnitudes and angles.

 Unlike some commonly used approaches where the Jacobian matrix is constructed as four submatrices, each grouping values for the four types of partial derivatives, this function groups the partial derivatives by bus.
 The structure is organized as groups of 4 values per bus.
-See the example below for details.

 This approach is more memory-efficient.
 Furthermore, this structure results in a more efficient factorization because the values are more likely to be grouped close to the diagonal.
 Refer to Electric Energy Systems: Analysis and Operation by Antonio Gomez-Exposito and Fernando L. Alvarado for more details.